AntonioGarosi/Heap/README.md

 # Heap
 ### by Antonio Garosi - July 2018

-Heap is a kid-targeted interactive game about waste production, aimed at promoting cooperation, fast-thinking and consequentiality.
+Heap is a kid-targeted interactive game aimed at promoting cooperation, fast-thinking and consequentiality.
-Ideally, it's a game where [Tangram](https://en.wikipedia.org/wiki/Tangram) meets [Jenga](https://en.wikipedia.org/wiki/Jenga) meets [Operation](https://en.wikipedia.org/wiki/Operation_(game)).
+Ideally, it's a [Tangram](https://en.wikipedia.org/wiki/Tangram) meets [Jenga](https://en.wikipedia.org/wiki/Jenga) meets [Operation](https://en.wikipedia.org/wiki/Operation_(game)) game (this salad is also heavily seasoned with [Beasts of Balance](https://beastsofbalance.com/)'s sauce).
-The rules are by design loose, customizable and open.

-_**Update October 2018**_
-__I'm upgrading and updating several parts of this project in these week.
-This makeover will also affect the game rules which will be soon posted as a new game mode__
+The game was initially conceived to be themed about ecological issues, and the questions are accordingly based on reports about italian waste production.
+Expanding the game to other subjects is just a matter of choosing new pairings of questions and answers, coding them and updating the game firmware.

+As of October 2018, the most tested version of the game is based of the following rules:

+* The players have at their disposal a pool of blocks and tiles.
+* Blocks of different materials represents different waste byproducts: natural wood for paper, blue acrylic for plastics, white and red PLA for generic waste.
+Each block also represents a quantity expressed by its size.
+Each cube it is made of represents 10kg.
+* Each tile is numbered and represents a question.
+* The players start a question by placing a card over the central base of the game.
+Each question is about quantity and they can replied by placing the blocks over the tile.
+* If the amount and type of blocks placed over the tile properly answers its question the players can keep building the heap by adding tiles and blocks and so on.
+* If the players the players place the wrong amount or type of blocks, the base shakes and the heap crumbles.
+* If the players don't reply quick enough, the base shakes and the heap crumbles.
+* If the players inadvertently remove or make fall blocks from the heap, the base shakes and ...yep, the heap crumbles.
+* If the heap crumbles down, the game is lost.

 Full explanation and production details of the project can be found in the [original documentation](http://fab.academany.org/2018/labs/fablabsiena/students/antonio-garosi/final-project/), realized as a final project for my Fab Academy course in 2018.